Sennheiser IE 100 Pro Frequency Response

 Objective Measurements

-• Test Equipment: Analyzers and software are employed to generate and measure frequencies, creating a frequency response curve.
+Test Equipment: Electronics and software generate and measure frequencies for frequency response curves.

 Common Questions and Concerns